Want to know more about Texas? Here are 25 Interesting Facts about Texas that you probably didn’t know before reading this!

 The Biggest Cities

 If you’re looking for facts about Texas, it might also be interesting to know which are the biggest cities.
-Here’s a list of the top 10 biggest Texan cities ranked after population.
+Here’s a list of the top 10 largest cities in Texas ranked after population.

 Flag of Texas